DialSim: A Real-Time Simulator for

 author = {Kim, Jiho and Chay, Woosog and Hwang, Hyeonji and Kyung, Daeun and Chung, Hyunseung and Cho, Eunbyeol and Jo, Yohan and Choi, Edward},

-title = {DialSim: A Real-Time Simulator for Evaluating Long-Term Dialogue Understanding of Conversational Agents},
+title = {DialSim: A Real-Time Simulator for Evaluating Long-Term Multi-Party Dialogue Understanding of Conversational Agents},

 journal = {arXiv preprint arXiv:2406.13144},